thegenemyers/MERQURY.FK/README.md

 One can select verbose output with -v, .pdf plots versus .png's with -pdf, and which type of plots -- line, fill, or stacked -- with a combination of the flags -lfs.
-If not plot types are set, then all 3 are produced.
+If no plot types are set, then all 3 are produced.
 Finally, the -T option controls the number of threaads used in those bits of CNspectra that are threaded.